maxckelly/webIntroduction/README.md

   puts "It's warm and raining"
 end
 ```
-You have access to two variables: raining (boolean) and temperature (integer).
-If it’s raining and the temperature is less than 15 degrees, print to the screen “It’s wet and cold”, if it is less than 15 but not raining print “It’s not raining but cold”.
-If it’s greater than or equal to 15 but not raining print “It’s warm but not raining”, and otherwise tell them “It’s warm and raining”.

 ## Question 16: An allergy test produces a single numeric score which contains the information about all the allergies the person has (that they were tested for).
 The list of items (and their value) that were tested are:

 eggs (1)
 peanuts (2)
 shellfish (4)
 strawberries (8)
 tomatoes (16)
 chocolate (32)
 pollen (64)
 cats (128)

 So if Tom is allergic to peanuts and chocolate, he gets a score of 34.

 Write a program that, given a person’s score can tell them: a) whether or not they’re allergic to a given item b) the full list of allergies.